 - Oversharing – One of the greatest dangers presented by avid social media users, especially those who leave their location settings turned on, is that they unwittingly (and sometimes fully wittingly) share details about their locations, plans, and other information that shouldn’t be made public in a manner that allows potential adversaries to establish a physical pattern of life.

 - Reconnaissance (OSINT) – Thus far, all of the threats mentioned have been active, but the open-source intelligence threat targeting the individuals and personnel associated with an organization is just as important, despite its relative passiveness.
 OSINT research seeks to identify individuals and their roles in order to set up and launch spearphishing and whaling campaigns.
 For more information about how threat actors conduct OSINT campaigns against individuals and organizations, see Online Footprinting: Target Selection and Phishing Expeditions.

 This is only a description of the threats presented by social media in the broadest of terms.
-Within each are of threats are multiple subcategories and further aspects to consider when attempting to prepare defenses against each threat type, and there are plenty of other security concerns that social media poses to its users.
+Within each threat, there are multiple subcategories and further aspects to consider when attempting to prepare defenses against each threat type.
+There are plenty of other security concerns that social media poses to its users.

 Monitoring Cyber Threats with Social Media Monitor

 DigitalStakeout also provides the option of configuring a monitor to deliver real-time alerts, so that your security team can rest assured that if a threat does develop, they will be the first to know.
 With these alerts, digital content can be removed or users can be educated before the threat has an opportunity to harm the organization or its personnel.